some-natalie/some-natalie/_tabs/diy.md

 icon: fa-solid fa-screwdriver-wrench
 ---

-Common theme here - this also isn't a DIY blog.
+This isn't a DIY blog.
 Sometimes I make things that have nothing to do with computers or technology.
 It may be helpful to others to share.
 Enjoy!

 ## Projects